Venafi/aws-private-ca-policy-venafi/README.md

 ### Engineer instructions

+1. Go to available application page and choose private application tab: https://eu-west-1.console.aws.amazon.com/serverlessrepo/home?region=eu-west-1#/available-applications

-1. Open Venafi application page: [aws-private-ca-policy-venafi](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/create/app?applicationId=arn:aws:serverlessrepo:eu-west-1:497086895112:applications/aws-private-ca-policy-venafi)
+1. Find aws-private-ca-policy-venafi application and open it

 1. Fill credentials parameters.
 CLOUDAPIKEY (encrypted string from IAM administrator) for Venafi Cloud and TPPPASSWORD (encrypted string from IAM administrator), TPPURL,TPPUSER for the Platform

-1. If you want to non existing policy from request will be saved to database add SAVE_POLICY_FROM_REQUEST with "true"
+1. If you want to non existing policy from request will be saved to database change SAVEPOLICYFROMREQUEST to "true"

+1. Change default zone parameter DEFAULTZONE

 1. Click Deploy button to deploy cloudformation stack and wait untill deploy is finished.